DhrithiPai/788408_BugBounty/Frontend/README.md

 ## Submission guidelines

 1. Please download zip of this repository or use `git clone` if you're well versed with git. (at your own risk, you may have to delete the `.git` folder before committing again).
 Please reach out to us if you face any issues.
 2. Make a private repository on github under any one of your accounts and keep making commits (or upload files) on a regular basis.
 This may be used to <b>resolve ties</b> later on.
-You may optionally add <b>X</b> as your codewatcher.
 3. Please don't change the folder structure under any circumstance.
 This will only make the evaluation of your code harder for us.
 4. Any submissions/commits post the deadline will result in a strict disqualification of your team.